mrnugget/anygood/README.md

 And now open `http://localhost:4567` in your browser.

+## Look up a movie's ratings

+When you visit the site type in the name of the movie and the year it was released and the ratings should show up.

 ## API

 The current API resides at `/api/movies`.
 So, let's say you want to check the